Ion Weibel Instability in the hybrid framework: the optimal resolution: Introduction

 As shown in \citet{Orusa2025}, that focused on particle injection and acceleration in perpendicular shocks, numerical resolution has a substantial impact on the resulting particle spectra.
 In particular, the fraction of injected particles strongly depends on the downstream magnetic field topology, which itself is shaped by the instabilities governing the shock structure and how well they are resolved.
 A common but flawed assumption in previous studies has been that resolving turbulence on sub-$d_i$ scales is unnecessary, since the thermal ion gyroradius in the background magnetic field is $\gg \, d_i$.
 However, \citet{Orusa2025} demonstrated that under-resolving these smaller scales compromises the accurate modeling of key instabilities.

-To date, a systematic investigation of the ion Weibel instability within hybrid simulations remains absent from the literature.
+To date, an investigation of the ion Weibel instability within hybrid simulations remains absent from the literature.
 Addressing this gap is the primary goal of this work.
 In this paper, we investigate the ion Weibel instability in weakly perpendicular magnetized shocks using idealized hybrid simulations.
 We begin with a theoretical analysis of the linear growth of Weibel-generated magnetic fields within a hybrid framework that assumes massless electrons.
 We then validate this model using a suite of 1D hybrid simulations spanning a broad range of shock velocities and numerical resolutions.
-From these results, we derive criteria for the minimum resolution required to properly capture the relevant instabilities, criteria that should also inform the setup of shock simulations more generally.
+From these results, we derive criteria for the minimum resolution required to properly capture the relevant properties of the instability, criteria that should also inform the setup of shock simulations more generally.

 We further demonstrate that increasing the resolution beyond a certain limit leads to the development of unphysical whistler modes, because of the assumption of massless electrons, which interfere with the correct representation of current filaments in the shock transition region.
 Based on this analysis, we provide a criterion for the maximum allowable resolution to avoid such unphysical effects and validate it through 2D hybrid simulations.